 The Eispalast Jungfraujoch (Ice Palace Jungfraujoch) is an artificial cave dug into the glacier.
 With ice pick and saw a huge chamber with some 1,000 m² was dug by hand.
+It was created by two guides from Grindelwald in 1934, and since then it is continually open, so it is probably the oldest ice grotto still in operation.
 The various niches and alkovens are filled with ice sculptures which are carved by artists from Interlaken.
 The ice of the glacier moves slowly, so the place has to be redone regularly, and it changes its size and form continually.

 The Jungfraujoch is an important tourist site, and open all year.
-Unfortunately at this height sometimes the weather is really bad, and if you were unlucky with the weather, this is one of the sports you can visit anyway.
+Unfortunately at this height sometimes the weather is terrible, and if you were unlucky with the weather, this is one of the places you can visit anyway.
 And on hot days it is a cool alternative, as the temperature is slightly below freezing.